Taylor again stars at plate, Royals beat Rangers 11-4

 Once again, the Royals spotted the Rangers a big early lead before rallying.
 Kansas City allowed five runs in the top of the first inning in the opener, and this time trailed 4-0 before scoring three runs in the fifth and seven more in the sixth.

+“It is frustrating,” Texas manager Chris Woodward said.
+“These guys have put in a lot of work, especially on the pitching side.
+It’s something we’re going to have to get through.

+“Those innings are critical.
+We have a bridge inning in the sixth.
+The starter gave us a chance to win a game and what happened today can’t happen.”

-Mike Minor (1-0) allowed four runs on four hits in six innings.
-He pitched for the Rangers over the past three seasons.
+Kansas City left-hander Mike Minor (1-0) allowed four runs and four hits in six innings.

+“I could have been better, but I made a lot of good pitches,” Minor said.
+“Once you count the (David) Dahl base hit and the (Joey) Gallo homer, I had a bad inning.
+I got behind in some counts.
+But overall I threw some really good pitches.”

 Texas reliever Josh Sborz (0-1) gave up three runs without retiring a batter.